13 October 2020

 Gas lending incompatible with the Paris Agreement

 In August 2019, CommBank committed to “only [provide] Banking and Financing activity to New oil, gas or metallurgical coal projects … if in line with the goals of the Paris Agreement”.
-However, since then CommBank has made numerous loans to projects that expand the gas industry despite such expansion being inconsistent with the Paris Agreement.
+However, since then CommBank has made numerous loans to projects that expand the gas industry, and companies pursuing expansion of the gas industry, despite such expansion being inconsistent with the Paris Agreement.

 Shareholder Guy Abrahams wrote to CommBank in June, accusing the bank of breaching its climate policy by making the gas loans and asking for further information about these loans, including how they were assessed against the Paris agreement.